The Invisibles (2017 film): Epilogue

 The epilogue states that of the 7,000 Jews hidden in Berlin, 1,500 survived.
 Many who helped the survivors were named the Righteous Among the Nations by Yad Vashem, an Israeli official commemoration institute, an honour for those who risked their lives to save Jews.
 Those honoured as the "Righteous" include Anni and Max Gehre, Max and Clara Köhler, Hans and Frida Winkler, Elfriede and Grete Most, Viktoria Kolzer and Helene Jacobs.

 Cioma Schönhaus successfully crossed the Swiss border by bicycle.
 He had four children and remained in Switzerland until his death in September 2015.
 Hanni Lévy was identified by a relative who brought her to Paris in 1946, where she lived until her death in 2019.
 She had become a great-grandmother of a large family.
 Eugen Friede survived the war and emigrated to Canada, but later returned to Germany.
 He lived until 2018 happily in the north-west of Frankfurt as a great-grandfather.
 Ruth married Bruno Gumpel in September 1945 and emigrated to the United States.
-They had two children and five grandchildren before her passing in San Francisco in 2012.
+They had two children and five grandchildren before her death in San Francisco in 2012.